All Products

 • Earn credits

-An ECS instance earns credits when it is running.
-The speed at which an ECS instance earns credits varies based on the instance type, which is calculated by using the following formula: (Baseline bandwidth/Maximum burst bandwidth) × 60 seconds.
+An ECS instance earns credits when the instance is running without generating network traffic.
+The speed at which an ECS instance earns credits varies based on the instance type and is calculated by using the following formula: (Baseline bandwidth/Maximum burst bandwidth) × 60 seconds.
 For example, an ECS instance of the ecs.g8i.large instance type earns 10 credits per minute, which is calculated by using the following formula:

 (2.5 Gbit/s/15 Gbit/s) × 60 seconds = 10.